- PSAT 8/9 for Eighth Grade in Michigan

 For detailed help using the score reporting portal, go to K–12 Assessment Reporting Help.
 Topics include running and understanding reports, printing reports and labels, and managing user access.

-The information, resources, and tools here can help educators understand score reports and communicate that information to students.
+The information, resources, and tools here can help you understand score reports and communicate that information to your students.

 How Students Get Scores

 Students with a College Board account can access online student score reports.